pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/console.md

 Once your Ingress is configured in your values.yaml, you can choose one of the following:

-- For a **quick installation** of Console (Not recommended in Production but an easy way to get started), set up a **mockIDP** during the deployment of Pachyderm by providing the following fields in your values.yaml then [connect to your Console](#connect-to-console):
+- Coming Soon...  **Quick installation** of Console (Not recommended in Production but an easy way to get started).

-    ```yaml
-    pachd:
-        activateEnterprise = true
-        enterpriseLicenseKey = <LICENSE>
-    oidc:
-        mockIDP = true
-    console:
-        enabled = true
-    ```

-!!!
-Note
-    - By default, the mock Identity Provider will be set up with username & password set to `admin` &`password`, respectively.
-    - You can set up an Identity Provider later on by using `pachctl`, see [our IDP Configuration document](../../../enterprise/auth/authentication/idp-dex).

 - For a **production environment**:

     - Set up your IDP during deployment.